A biennial conference organised by the ABSW

-A full day of discussion and debate with three key aims:
+The UKCSJ - a full day of discussion and debate with three key aims:

-To discuss and debate contemporary issues in science journalism
+- To discuss and debate contemporary issues in science journalism

-To encourage and provide skills for newcomers
+- To encourage and provide skills for newcomers

-To promote professional development
+- To promote professional development

 The first ever UKCSJ was held in 2010 and followed in the footsteps of the 2009 World Conference of Science Journalists (WCSJ) held in London.
 The WCSJ saw nearly 1000 delegates from all around the world meeting to discuss issues affecting the profession of science journalism.
 Demand for delegate places at the London Conference was high amongst UK science journalists and revealed a real desire for a forum in which professional issues could be discussed.
-To meet this demand the ABSW organised the UKCSJ - a WCSJ on a far smaller scale with the focus on the profession in the UK.
+To meet this demand the ABSW organised the UKCSJ - a WCSJ on a smaller scale with the focus on the profession in the UK.

 The UKCSJ runs on alternate years to fit with the alternate year programme of the World Conference of Science Journalists.
 On the years there is no UKCSJ, the ABSW organises a smaller Summer School of Science Journalism focused on building skills for newcomers and freelancers, which attracted around 80 delegates in 2015, and 150 delegates in 2017.